 Have a Fancy Lunch or Dinner Date (Without the Fancy Price Tag)

 Sometimes kids grow tired of pizza or the standard kids meal of chicken nuggets.
 Treat them to the finer things in life.
 A more sophisticated meal that both of you can enjoy.
-Grownups love Zinburger Wine & Burger Bar because they can enjoy juicy burgers and any indulgences of their choosing.
-Kids love Zinburger for the same reasons!
-Their kids menu comes complete with PB&Js, grilled cheese sandwiches, grilled chicken sandwiches, hamburgers, cheeseburgers, turkey burgers, and even veggie burgers!
-Each meal comes with a choice of hand-cut fries, sweet potato waffle fries (YUM.) or a ranch salad.
-Don't forget the drink!
-Kids can have shakes or make their own floats.
-Don't you worry, grownups - you can do the same.
+Grownups love Novo Cucina because they can enjoy the delicious pizza and pastas and any indulgences of their choosing.
+Kids love Novo Cucina for the same reasons!
+Their kids menu comes complete with Alfredo, bolognese, cheese or pepperoni pizza, and a grilled chicken entree that comes with either french fries or cucumbers and tomatoes.
+It's a fancy kids menu in comparison to traditional ones, but it's still very much functional.

 See Where the Wild Things Are

 Go exploring at the Dunwoody Nature Center and see what all you can find.
 From butterflies to salamanders, you never know what friendly creatures you might discover.
 Aside from wildlife, there are so many cool features at the park for you to check out.
-You can lay in their hammock garden, go on a hike, play the piano, go inside a real-life teepee, and so much more.
+You can lay in their hammock garden, swim in Wildcat Creek, go on a hike, get musical on the piano, play on their playgrounds and so much more.